Mcgode/kryne-engine/SunLight/README.md

 ## Status

-This project is still a work in progress, I have not progresed much on it yet.
+This project is still a work in progress, I have not progressed much on it yet.

 ## Todo list

 - [X] Basic Phong lighting and scene setup
+- [X] Skybox
 - [ ] Shadow mapping
 - [ ] Cascaded shadow mapping
 - [ ] Transparency support for shadow mapping